TONG-H

 6

-// Object.create(null) will create an object that does not inherit from Object.prototype, making those methods inaccessible.
+// Object.create(null) will create an object which does not inherit from Object.prototype, so the methods of Object are inaccessible.

 Object.hasOwn({a:0},"a")